pawanprasadpadhy/Product-Importer/README.md

 ## CSV Format

-Your CSV file should have the following columns:
+The CSV file should have the following columns:
 ```
-sku,name,description,price
+sku,name,description
-PROD001,Product Name,Product description,19.99
+PROD001,Product Name,Product description
 ```

 ## API Endpoints